I'm in love with this large coat rack shelf! I'm going to show you how to make one yourself.

 I went to my stash to find another piece I routinely buy at my local peddler’s mall.
 It fit perfectly along the bottom of the wall board.

 Because the green paint was so flat, it needed to be sealed.
-I used miss mustard seed’s furniture wax.
+To seal it, I used miss mustard seed’s furniture wax.

-I used 2 d-rings on the back on 16” centers so it can be hung on studs.
+I used 2 d-rings on the back on 16” centers so the large coat rack shelf can be hung on studs.

 I brought it upstairs for these final stages….it’s warmer and not so boring—because I can watch t.v. while I work.